Antimony: Top producers and production volumes

 Chinese production of antimony is expected to decline in the future as mines and smelters are closed down by the government as part of pollution control and stricter environmental rules.
-Especially due to an environmental protection law having gone into effect in January 2015 and revised "Emission Standards of Pollutants for Stanum, Antimony, and Mercury" having gone into effect, hurdles for economic production are higher.
+Especially due to an environmental protection law having gone into effect in January 2015 and revised "Emission standards of pollutants for stannum (Note: Tin), antimony and mercury industries" having gone into effect, hurdles for economic production are higher.

 Reported production of antimony in China has fallen and is unlikely to increase in the coming years, according to the Roskill report.
 No significant antimony deposits in China have been developed for about ten years, and the remaining economic reserves are being rapidly depleted.
 Myanmar is also facing supply disruptions due to political unrest.